oracle-livelabs/pts/query-slides-and-notes/process/process.md

 This lab assumes you have:
 * Provisioned Oracle Cloud Resources completing the first lab
 * Deployed file processing components completing the second lab
-* Advanced Oracle SQL and PL/SQL experience
+* Intermediate Oracle SQL and PL/SQL experience

 ## Task 1: Create collections and cleanup procedure